 Children are also at risk of being contacted by dangerous strangers.
 It’s possible that these strangers target children to cyberbully, sexually harass, or groom them.

 The private chats on social media are hotbeds for hackers and phishers.
-It’s not unlikely for children to receive messages that invite them to divulge personal information or click on links that would finally steal their data.
+It’s not unlikely for children to receive messages that invite them to divulge personal information or click on potentially harmful links.

-Mental effects are perhaps the most destructive aspect of social media for children.
+Mental health problems are perhaps the most destructive aspect of social media for children.
 How does social media affect kids’ mental health?
 The answer is by:

 - Receiving judgments from others